josemotta/IoT.Hass.Farm/README.md

 ![](https://i.imgur.com/E2FPbNT.jpg)

 MQTT streaming generated at each tank node publish variables that should be monitored.
-The preliminary user interface, also located at the tank supervisor, shows information from all tanks.

-The system shows a couple of layers that are scalable to monitor all tank data and are smart enough to handle eventual local decisions.
+A preliminary user interface is located at the tank supervisor, showing information from all tanks.
+This system may be easily scaled for many tanks and is smart enough to handle eventual local decisions.

-The Raspberry Pi Zero-W was used to measure the water level and other environmental data from water tanks.
-Code from a  Python 2 library was upgraded to Python 3 in order to be applied to the new "Time of Flight" platform for Home Assistant.
+The Raspberry Pi Zero-W is a cheap and powerful choice to measure the water level and other environmental data from water tanks.
+Code from a  Python 2 library was upgraded to Python 3 in order to create a new "Time of Flight" platform for Home Assistant.
+The Raspberry Pi 3B was used for the supervisor node, since further processing is expected in the near future.

 ## Conclusions